davidmfoley/react-router-modal/README.md

 #### ModalContainer

 ModalContainer contains all modals that are shown.
 Typically you will want to mount this just before your closing `</body>` tag.
-Nothing will be rendered into the dom if no modals are current shown.
+Nothing will be rendered into the dom if no modals are currently shown.

 ```
   <ModalContainer